Daily Facial Cleanser: Ultimate Guide to Radiant Skin

 • Glycerin: Another powerful humectant that enhances hydration and improves skin texture by attracting water to the skin. [cite: 1.2, 1.5, 2.2, 2.4]

-• Ceramides: Naturally occurring lipids that are vital for a strong skin barrier.
+• Ceramides: Naturally occurring lipids vital for a strong skin barrier.
 Cleansers with ceramides help lock in moisture and protect against environmental damage, perfect for dry and sensitive skin. [cite: 1.4, 1.5, 2.1, 2.2, 2.4, 2.5]

 • Exfoliating Allies: